 One for the Revolutionary Road - Taverns and the American Revolution

-Join us for an online lecture with Malcolm F. Purinton, Ph.D., renowned beer historian, professor, author and columnist who turned his love of beer into an academic vocation.
-He will discuss the role of beer and alcohol in Revolutionary times to present day.
-This interesting and lively lecture will be held on Tuesday, April 8th at 6.30 p.m. on Zoom.
+We enjoyed our online lecture with Malcolm F. Purinton, Ph.D., renowned beer historian, professor, author and columnist who turned his love of beer into an academic vocation.
+Learn more about the role of beer and alcohol in Revolutionary times with a very interesting perspective by watching the lecture on our YouTube channel HERE!

 Taverns in the News, 1775: A Tale of Two Taverns

-This interesting and lively talk is presented by The Golden Ball Tavern Museum and the Friends of the Josiah Smith Tavern.
+This talk was presented by The Golden Ball Tavern Museum and the Friends of the Josiah Smith Tavern.

 (Image of Golden Ball Tavern Museum’s original taproom).